deweysasser/locksmith/README.md

 * Track state of SSH keys on servers and perform minimal updates
 * Allow expiration of public keys which will automatically remove them from all servers at next update.
-* Allow addition of public keys to all servers in bulk
+* Allow addition of public keys to some or all servers in bulk
 * Storge local tracking information in plain text (i.e. SCM friendly) formats.
 It my intention to make these formats automatically deal with merge conflict markers as well.